-Listening to voice acting podcasts is a great way to learn voice over tips and tricks from incredible industry insiders such as voice coaches, clients and professional voice actors.
+Listening to voice acting podcasts is a great way to learn voice over tips and tricks from industry insiders such as voice coaches, clients and professional voice actors.
 Also, you can listen to voice acting podcasts while doing other tasks, making your hours more productive.

 The best thing is that these podcasts are free to listen to, so there’s actually no reason not to listen to them.
 One of Voices.com’s podcasts, Mission Audition, takes voice actors through the audition process from a client’s perspective.
 In each episode, you’ll hear real voice actor auditions, as well as hear critiques from voice over industry experts.
-Learn the common pitfalls to avoid, and get tips to ensure your auditions always impressive the client.
+Learn the common pitfalls to avoid, and get tips to ensure your auditions always impress the client.
 Listen to “Mission Audition” on iTunes, Spotify and Google Play Music now.

-The internet can be seen as a massive library, filled with tons of useful information, and when it comes to the subject of voice acting, it’s no different.
+The Internet can be seen as a massive library, filled with tons of useful information, and when it comes to the subject of voice acting, it’s no different.